mohammed-uwais-ali/Uplift-Alpha-Travel-Planning-App/README.md

 # Uplift-Alpha-Travel-Planning-App
 We created a travel planning iOS app for people with disabilities: best user experience for iPhone 14 and iPhone 14 Pro Max.
 Watch Youtube Video Now for App Walkthrough.
-Created by: Team Uplift Alpha MVP Product.
+Created by: Team Uplift Alpha (Eric, George, Mohammed, Sam, Kerri) MVP Product.

 Here is a quick reference guide and short description of the features.